-If you know your performance appraisal is coming up, then you need to prepare for it and do your homework.
+The first thing on your performance appraisal checklist should be a list of all the contributions you have made for the team.
 By doing your homework, I mean you need to think of all the possible situations your manager will discuss during the review process.
 You could always conduct a mock review to prep yourself for the actual review!

 ☑ Come prepared with facts and figures